 Ginger Cat Appreciation Day

 Founded by Chris Roy, an animal activist and rescuer of a stray named Doobert, Ginger Cat Appreciation Day is celebrated on September 1st.
 Mr. Roy has dedicated this day to appreciating ginger cats.
-He established it not only to celebrate your little feline, but it is a reminder to give food and shelter to stray animals like Doobert.
+He established it not only to celebrate your little feline but it is a reminder to give food and shelter to stray animals like Doobert.

 International Cat Day and other cat holidays raise awareness for the issues cats face.
-So, cat owners, pet advocates, and people that just love all animals can celebrate International Cat Day to help make this a better place for all animals.
+So, cat owners, pet advocates, and people who just love all animals can celebrate International Cat Day to help make this a better place for all animals.
 Hopefully, as we raise awareness, we can come together to find solutions.

 - You might also like: Happy Mew Year for Cats Day: What & When Is It?